sreyny-dev/java2-final-project-stackoverflow-data-analyzer/README.md

 ## How to Run the Code
 1. Use `docker compose up -d --build` to start the services.
 2. Run the project.
-3. Check the **Dockerfile configuration** for database connection details.
+3. Check the **docker-compose.yaml file configuration** for database connection details.

 ---